Magadi Road metro station

-Magadi Road is a Namma Metro station on the Purple Line serving the Magadi Road, Bangalore.
+Magadi Road is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro serving the Magadi Road in Bengaluru, India.
 The station was constructed by Punj Lloyd and was opened to the public on 16 November 2015.

 The parking lot at the Magadi Road metro station can accommodate around 200 motorcycles and 50 cars.